-This Wednesday, 10 May 2017, marks Visakha Bucha Day.
-Also known as Vesak, it is a celebration of the three most important events in the Buddha’s life: his birth, reaching enlightenment and finally his passing, all of which occurred on the full moon of the 6th lunar month.
+Taking place around May each year, Visakha Bucha Day, also known as Vesak, it is a celebration of the three most important events in the Buddha’s life: his birth, reaching enlightenment and finally his passing, all of which occurred on the full moon of the 6th lunar month.

 There is a real buzz in the air as people set about spending their day celebrating this important holiday.
 However, it is a religious celebration that should be respected.
 Not only is it a public holiday but there are also other courtesies that should be recognised: